 Students in Distress / SOCAT

-Note that the Contact Care Team Button should be used for referrals of an academic nature.
-If there is a student in distress, experiencing emotional turmoil, or is a potential danger to self or others, you should contact SOCAT (the Students of Concern office) via the online referral: http://www.usf.edu/SOCATreferral - note that if there is an imminent threat of any kind, you should instead contact University Police at 911 to establish safety prior to submitting the SOCAT referral.
+Note that selecting the Wellness/Distress option will lead you to the SOCAT online referral: http://www.usf.edu/SOCATreferral; however, remember that if there is an imminent threat of any kind, you should instead contact University Police at 911 to establish safety prior to submitting the SOCAT referral.

 Often, a sudden drop in academic performance is an indicator of deeper problems.
-Faculty are encouraged to make a dual recommendation: one to the Contact Care Team button, and another to the SOCAT online referral.
-That is especially true if you have a gut feeling, even if you lack proof, that something may be amiss with the student.
+You're encouraged to submit the request with the Wellness/Distress option if you have a gut feeling, even if you lack proof, that something may be amiss with the student.

 The Ethics of Caring